 - 4) To describe preferences, economists use the concept of

 - A) opportunity cost.

 - B) scarcity.

 - C) marginal benefit.

 - D) marginal cost.

-- E) none of the above.
+- E) price.

 - 5) Complete the following sentence.
 As you consume more and more of a good, - A) marginal benefit increases. - B) marginal benefit decreases. - C) marginal benefit always equals marginal cost. - D) marginal benefit increases or decreases depending on where you are on the production possibilities frontier. - E) the price of the good falls.